-The "ASAN Login" Single Sign-On System was created as a unified solution to the challenges of different portals, such as the need to remember different usernames and passwords, the inability to register without a mobile number associated with a personal identification number, and the lack of access between service portals and remote authentication system.
-"ASAN Login" also eliminates the need to remember many usernames and passwords and minimizes the risk of data leakage.
+"ASAN Login" Single Sign-On System was created as a unified solution to the challenges of different portals, such as the need to remember different usernames and passwords, the inability to register without a mobile number associated with a personal identification number, and the lack of access between service portals and remote authentication system.
+"ASAN Login" also eliminates the need to remember many usernames and passwords, minimizes the risk of data leakage.
 Once registered in ASAN Login, a citizen can easily access the portals of all integrated organizations and apply for the services provided.
-According to the results of the first quarter of 2021, access to more than 54 e-services is provided through the system.
+According to the results of the first quarter of 2021, access to more than 80 e-service portals are provided through the system.